mister-scott/simpletest/README.md

 # SimpleTest

 ## Overview
 SimpleTest is a Python-based application designed to manage and run a series of custom tests.
-It provides both a graphical user interface and command-line interface for executing tests, viewing results, and managing test settings.
+It provides both a graphical user interface and headless mode for executing tests, viewing results, and managing test settings.
 Designed with hardware testing in mind, but will support other uses.

 ## Core Philosophy
 SimpleTest is designed in favor of enforcing maintainability of tests and SimpleTest itself.